Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Main/10_Record_Test.rst

     :dedent:

 After uploading the code, pressing different directions of the 5-way navigation switch will trigger corresponding function events.
 Note that directions 4 and 5 currently have no assigned functions.

+:combo:`red font-bolder:Note: Here, take 1.14 inches as an example; the usage is the same for 3.5 inches.`

+Note that directions 4 and 5 currently have no assigned functions.

     - Long-pressing Button 1 starts recording, and releasing it stops recording.